N.B. Please click on any question to go directly to the answer below:

-With the above two buildings open there will be more for the public to see and more space for the Trust to show the public the work being proposed for the future of the Birnbeck site and surrounding area.
-This work is being funded with voluntary donations of building materials and goods and implemented wherever possible by our increasing team of volunteers.
-(12-1-2017)
+If all the above three buildings were open and used as a Heritage Complex there would be far more for the general public to engage with and more space for the Trust to better explain the work being proposed for the future of the Birnbeck site and surrounding conservation area.
+(30-1-2018)

 Q3.
 Why is the Trust saying a lease is preferable - why are they are not going for ownership?

 A. The Trust has looked into 3 options for the Birnbeck Pier site:

 1. Compulsory Purchase Order (CPO) – This can only be instigated by local government, North Somerset Council (NSC) do not have the available funds due to other funding cuts to carry out a CPO on such a high-risk asset.
 They could lose the necessary court case (which would be appealable) and end up with a huge financial bill which would have to be paid for by the tax payer.